 PREFACE

-My journey started from noticing a group of blind students touring at Human Museum.
-Observing their frustrating experience at museum has prompted me to reconsider inclusion in museums and haunted me to spend few months at museum and school labs exploring alternative exhibition methods that are more accessible to more people. :)
+My journey started from noticing a group of blind students touring at Hunan Museum.
+Observing their frustrating experience at museum has prompted me to reconsider inclusion in museums and haunted me to spend few months at museum and school labs exploring alternative exhibition methods that are more inclusive and accessible. :)

 <aside> 📌 Thesis Background